sammetav/rc/ReadMe.md

 ### why R2DBC?

-- R2DBC uses reactive streams, enabling your app to handle many database calls without blocking threads — perfect for reactive frameworks like Spring WebFlux or Project Reactor
+- R2DBC (Reactive Relational Database Connectivity) is the obvious choice for database access in a reactive world because it is designed for non-blocking, asynchronous I/O operations, making it ideal for reactive applications.
+Unlike traditional JDBC, which blocks threads during database operations, R2DBC uses reactive streams to handle queries and results, allowing for better scalability and resource utilization.
+It integrates seamlessly with reactive frameworks like Spring WebFlux and Project Reactor, providing a consistent, non-blocking API.
+R2DBC ensures that database interactions remain non-blocking and efficient, making it the natural fit for modern, high-performance, reactive applications.